YumekaMengjiaLYU/jekyll-multilingual/_posts/2021-01-10-data-mining.markdown

 ### Variable Selection

 ### Basis Expansions
+Overarching idea:
+Augment or replace the vector of inputs with additional variables, which are transformations of the inputs, and then use linear models in this new space of derived input features.

+#### Linear Basis Expansion
+$h_m(X)$ are our basis expansions
+$f(X) = \sum_{m=1}^M \beta_m h_m(X)$

+#### Common Expansions
+- $h_m(X) = X_m$

+- $h_m(X) = X_j^2$

+- $h_m(X) = X_jX_k$

+- $h_m(X) = log(X_j)$

+- $h_m(X) = \sqrt(X_j)$
 ### Smoothing Methods

 ### Kernel Methods

 ### Trees
+ Bagging and random forests are “bagging” algorithms that aim to reduce the complexity of models that overfit the training data.
+In contrast, boosting is an approach to increase the complexity of models that suffer from high bias, that is, models that underfit the training data. https://sebastianraschka.com/faq/docs/bagging-boosting-rf.html
 #### CART

 #### Bagging

 #### Boosting

+#### Random Forests
+Random Forests are a modification to Bagging which generatesand averages a large collection of decorrelated trees

+The key feature is to grow each tree from m < p variablesselected randomly from the training data

+Smaller m will result in smaller correlations between each treeand consequently the average of B trees.

+Advantages
+- usually have good prediction ability
+- can be used to solve both classification as well as regressionproblems
+- very little tuning is required
+Disadvantages
+- it is computationally expensive
+- less interpretable than a single decision tree
 ### Neural Networks

 ### Density Esimation